ucsdanimeclub/animefest-next-site/README.md

 #### panels.json

-This JSON file contains the start and end time, panel topic, panelist display name, and description for each panel, by the room that they are hosted in.
+This JSON file contains the start and end time, panel **or game show** topic, panelist display name, and description for each panel, by the room that they are hosted in.

 #### prizes.json